firebase/quickstart-ios/storage/README.md

-Cloud Storage for Firebase Quickstart
+mainCloud Storage for Firebase Quickstart
 =============================

 The Cloud Storage for Firebase iOS quickstart demonstrates how to upload data to a Cloud Storage bucket, and retrieve a download URL.